FIDE Grand Prix 2008–2010: Grand Prix standings

 Notes: Gata Kamsky was later granted a place in the 2012 Candidates Tournament as runner-up of the 2009 Challenger Match.
 Boris Gelfand qualified for the Candidates Tournament by winning the Chess World Cup 2009.
 Magnus Carlsen qualified for the Candidates Tournament by rating (average of July 2009 and January 2010 FIDE rating lists).
 Later Magnus Carlsen withdrew from the Candidates Tournament, and he was replaced by Alexander Grischuk, who took third place in the Grand Prix.
-Shakhriyar Mamedyarov was later granted a place in the Candidates Tournament as organisers' wild card.
+Shakhriyar Mamedyarov was later granted a place in the Candidates Tournament as the organisers' wild card.